-I’m not a professionally trained chef – just a good home cook.
+I am a good home cook who’s passionate about everything food related, but not Cordon Bleu in my past.
 I was given the Chef Mimi nickname years ago and the name just stuck with friends and family.
-My real name is Mimi, so that part is true!
-What I am in the kitchen is someone who’s passionate about everything food-related.
+My real name is Mimi, and I’m half Italian and half French.

-I didn’t start cooking seriously until I married thirty-plus years ago, and then devoured cookbooks in order to figure things out.
+I didn’t start cooking seriously until I married Almost 40 years ago, and devoured cookbooks in order to figure things out.
 I could whip up Crêpes Suzettes, (thanks Mom!) but had never cooked a steak.
 So I followed a new recipe every day and learned from the ground up.

 I don’t work in any food capacity professionally any more.
 But I still cook!
-Now my grown daughters come home, one married to a fabulous eater, and it’s no holds barred.
-It’s full-out hors d’oeuvres, fun drinks, creative meals, and flowing wine.
+Now my grown daughters come home, and it’s full-out hors d’oeuvres, fun drinks, creative meals, and flowing wine.
 Work?
 Yes !!!
 But enjoying food and family is the best life has to offer.

 feature photo by Stéphane Gabart